ARTICLE BY MICHAEL EVANS OF SKILLZ WORLDWIDE

 For those looking for a long term, regular commitment to martial arts training, but who are more conscious of budgetary considerations, the part time school may be the perfect blend of deciding factors.
 Prices for classes at a part-time martial arts school are usually a bit lower than the national average, ranging from $75 per month to $150/month.

 One other consideration for this type of school is membership type.
-There may be options to pay less, but have only one out two nights per week to train versus paying more for unlimited classes.
+There may be options to pay less, but have only one or two nights per week to train versus paying more for unlimited classes.
 Part time schools may also prefer to use contracts or billing agreements.
 This helps them budget more accurately in the long term.
 Check the terms very carefully to see what their cancellation policy is.
-A contract in not necessarily a bad thing, its is simply something to examine closely before signing, but if you do not feel 100% comfortable, then don’t feel pressured to sign; there are other schools around that you can check first.
+A contract is not necessarily a bad thing.
+It is simply something to examine closely before signing.
+If you do not feel 100% comfortable, then don’t feel pressured to sign; there are other schools around that you can check first.

 The Professional School

-In this sense, professional simply means that the school is run as a full time business that is the owner’s main profession.
-It does not necessarily mean the instruction will be any better or worse — that is a topic for a future post.
-Because these facilities are full time, the usually have far more robust schedules, often operating 6 or 7 days per week for many hours per day.
-Full time martial arts schools may have more classes, and more types of classes available.
+In this sense, professional simply means that the school is run as a fulltime business that is the owner’s main profession.
+It does not necessarily mean the instruction will be any better or worse.
+Because these facilities are fulltime, they usually have far more robust schedules, often operating 5 – 7 days per week for many hours per day.
+Fulltime martial arts schools may have more classes, and more types of classes available.

 While the operation is far grander, residing in strip malls or even standalone facilities, many professional schools still prefer smaller more personal classes, while others may offer far larger and more energetic sessions.
 It is always important to make sure the class style will fit your preferences.
-Full-time schools also usually have more equipment available, and larger professional staffs to ensure every member has the best experience possible.
-In fact, these schools will spend as much time and effort on customer service as on the training experience, and like the community program, will often find creative ways to extend those lessons beyond the usual training space.
+Fulltime schools also usually have more equipment, and larger staffs to ensure members have the best experience possible.
+In fact, these schools will spend as much time and effort on customer service as on the training experience.
+Like the community program, will often find creative ways to extend those lessons beyond the usual training space.

 Many larger professional schools also spend ample time and invest heavily in staff development.
-They may have several instructors on staff who attend national certifications, such as those offered by Gracie Jiu Jitsu, or those offered by the instructor’s organization.
+They may have several instructors on staff who attend national certifications seminars.
 Because of this, it is common to see lessons that go far beyond the martial arts.
-Kids Martial Arts Classes will have heavy emphasis on life skills, and adult classes may also offer life coaching, mindset training, and more.
+Kids Martial Arts Classes will have heavy emphasis on life skills.
+Adult classes may also offer life coaching, mindset training, and more.
 These schools may even offer classes such as Fitness Kickboxing, yoga, or kettlebells.

-Because of the level of investment and service in a full time school, expect to pay a bit more in return for the added value.
-While there are full time schools charging $100 per month or less, this is certainly the exception; it is far more common to see prices for martial arts classes at these schools in the range of $150 to $200 per month.
-Some schools also have add on and upgrade programs, such as leadership classes, competition teams, etc.
+Because of the level of investment and service in a full time school, expect to pay more in return for the added value.
+While there are full time schools charging $100 per month or less, this is certainly the exception.
+It is more common you will see prices for martial arts classes in the range of $150 to $200 per month.
+Some schools also have add-on and upgrade programs, such as leadership classes, competition teams, etc.

-Owners of full time school usually falls pretty firmly into one of two membership option categories: The contract (usually yearly, though longer and shorter options may be available) and the month-to-month option.
+Fulltime schools usually fall pretty firmly into one of two membership option categories: Contracts and the month-to-month option.
 There are a few schools who will offer both, with incentive for the longer term contracts.
-Again, each has its pros and cons, so just be sure that all of the terms are crystal clear, including what happens when it is time to move on, what their freeze policy (if any) might be, and what happens at the end of the contract.
+Again, each has its pros and cons.
+Just be sure you find out the term, including what happens when it is time to move on, what their freeze policy (if any) is, and what happens at the end of the contract.

 Other Considerations

-While monthly tuition is usually what is discussed when considering the price of martial arts classes, there are some other factors that may affect your total investment.
+While tuition is usually what is discussed when considering the price of martial arts classes, there are some other factors that may affect your investment.

-As mentioned above, many schools, especially the full time establishments, will offer add on and upgrade programs, as well as optional private lessons.
+As mentioned above, many schools, especially the fulltime establishments, will offer add-on and upgrade programs, as well as optional private lessons.
 These may add an additional $25 to $100 per month.
-While there is added cost, they also often come with perks the provide equal or greater value.
-Like with contracts, it is important to fully understand what is included, what to expect as far as payment, and what happens if you change your mind.
-With add on programs, it is usually a small extra fee, but some schools offer long term upgrades that provide specialized training, uniforms, etc.
+While there is added cost, they also often come with perks that provide equal or greater value.
+Like with contracts, it is important to understand what is included, what to expect as far as payment, and what happens if you change your mind.
+With add-on programs, it is usually a small extra fee.
+However, some schools offer long term upgrades that provide specialized training, uniforms, etc.

 It is a common practice with schools of all types to charge additional testing fees each time a student promotes.
 Sometimes it is simply a way to spread out the annual cost of training, though some schools may charge hundreds of dollars per test in order to generate additional income or provide grander events.
 A newer trend in the martial arts industry is to include testing in regular tuition.
-This helps detach the learning experience from the financial transaction, which allows for students to progress based on merit, not whether their bill has been pad or not.
+This helps detach the learning experience from the financial transaction.
+This allows for students to progress based on merit, not whether their bill has been paid or not.

 Depending on the style of martial arts, some training equipment may be required.
 You may need a uniform, protective equipment, training weapons, or even mandatory retail purchases.
-Different schools handle this differently, so it is helpful to ask what gear you will have to purchase over the course of your training experience.
+Different schools handle this differently, so ask what gear you will have to purchase over the course of your program.
 It is not uncommon for schools to require you to purchase your equipment directly in their pro shops.
-This helps them keep tuition costs down, but also ensures that the gear you purchase is the correct type and the highest quality.
+This helps them keep tuition costs down, and ensures what you purchase is the correct type and the highest quality.

 Many schools belong to organizations that require secondary fees.
-This may be an insurance fee in the case of the community martial arts program, or a governing association in the case of many traditional martial arts schools.
+This might be insurance fees in the case of a community program, or a governing association in the case of many traditional schools.

 Conclusion

 Choosing a Martial Arts School is an exciting and involved process.
-Make sure, above all, that you (or your child) feel safe, happy, and welcomed in any school you attend.
+Make sure that above all, that you (and your child) feel safe, happy, and welcome in any school you attend.
 When asking about price, remember that “How much do martial arts classes cost?” is just the beginning of the conversation.
-Find out about terms, added fees and expenses, testing fees, and what is included in the cost.
-Higher price can often provide higher value, and while lower monthly rates save you money they may speak to other costs or frustrations.
-Or they may not.
+You should find out about terms, added fees and expenses, testing fees, and what is included in the cost.
+Higher price often means higher value.
+Remember that while lower monthly rates save you money they may speak to other costs or frustrations.

-Martial arts is a long term lifestyle investment, so take your time, do your research, and weigh the price against the value you expect to receive.
+Martial arts is a long term lifestyle investment.
+You should take your time, do your research, and weigh the price against the value you expect to receive.

-If you are looking for a school that meets your value and budgetary needs in the Omaha area, give us a call at 402-330-2818 and we’ll be happy to help you find a school, even if we end up not being the fit you need.
+If you are looking for a school that meets your value and budgetary needs in the Omaha area, give us a call.
+We will be happy to help you find a school, even if we end up not being it.

 Ready to get the conversation started?
-Click the link below to be taken to our main page where you can explore the programs offered at our full time Tampa facility:
+Click the link below to see our main page where you can explore the programs offered at our facility:

 Zanshin Martial Arts